Imperial examination: Transition to scholar-bureaucracy

 The original purpose of the imperial examinations as they were implemented during the Sui dynasty was to strike a blow against the hereditary aristocracy and to centralize power around the emperor.
 The era preceding the Sui dynasty, the period of Northern and Southern dynasties, was a golden age for the Chinese aristocracy.
 The power they wielded seriously constrained the emperor's ability to exercise his power in court, especially when it came to appointing officials.
 The Sui emperor created the imperial examinations to bypass and mitigate aristocratic interests.
 This was the origin of the Chinese examination system.

-The short lived Sui dynasty was soon replaced by the Tang, who built on the examination system.
+The short-lived Sui dynasty was soon replaced by the Tang, which systematically implemented the examination system.
 The emperor placed the palace exam graduates, the jinshi, in important government posts, where they came into conflict with hereditary elites.
 During the reign of Emperor Xuanzong of Tang (713–756), about a third of the Grand Chancellors appointed were jinshi, but by the time of Emperor Xianzong of Tang (806–821), three fifths of the Grand Chancellors appointed were jinshi.
-This change in the way government was organized dealt a real blow to the aristocrats, but they did not sit idly by and wait to become obsolete.
-Instead they themselves entered the examinations to gain the privileges associated with it.
-By the end of the dynasty, the aristocratic class had produced 116 jinshi, so that they remained a significant influence in the government.
-Hereditary privileges were also not completely done away with.
-The sons of high ministers and great generals had the right to hold minor offices without taking the examinations.
+By the ninth century, roughly 85 percent of Grand Chancellors had entered the bureaucracy through the examination system.
+This transformation gradually displaced the aristocracy’s institutional dominance: by the late Tang, family pedigree had largely ceased to determine bureaucratic access, and political advancement was overwhelmingly tied to examination success.
+Although some members of noble lineages continued to obtain jinshi degrees, their share and political leverage declined sharply, and by the dynasty’s end, aristocratic status no longer guaranteed entry into office.
+Hereditary privileges outside the examination system were not entirely abolished, however.
+In the Song Dynasty, the sons of high ministers and great generals retained the right to hold minor offices without taking the examinations.
 This privilege was introduced in 963 and allowed high officials to nominate their sons, nephews, and grandsons for civil service.
-However, after 1009, nominated candidates also had to study at the Guozijian and after completing a course, sit an examination.
-More than 50 percent passed.
-Lower level posts in the capital were awarded to these graduates.
+After 1009, nominated candidates also had to study at the Guozijian, and after completing a course, sit an examination; more than 50 percent passed.
+Lower-level posts in the capital were awarded to these graduates.